sunnyvale-academy/ITS-ICT_Containers/labs/38-Node_drain_and_PodDisruptionBudget/README.md

 ## Prerequisites

-At least 2 worker nodes are needed to run thi lab.
+At least 2 worker nodes are needed to fully run this lab.

 ## The PodDisruptionBudget resource